urban-plumber/urban-plumber.github.io/index.md

 title: Project home
 ---

-**The Urban-PLUMBER project will evaluate the performance of land surface models used in in meteorological or climatic simulations of urban areas.
+**Urban-PLUMBER will evaluate the performance of land surface models used in in meteorological or climatic simulations of urban areas.
 The project is open to any group that wishes to gain a better understanding of how their model performs in a wide range of urban environments.**

 ![](/img/schematic.png)